abuna1985/full-stack-open-course/notes/part1/part-1-b.md

 [Learn more about template literals here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)

+#### Array Destructuring

-**Note on Array Destructuring:** We can break the array into single elements or section of arrays by the [destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).
+We can break the array into single elements or section of arrays by the [destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).
 Let us see an example

 ```js
 const arrOfNums = [1, 2, 3, 4, 5];